theiagen/public_health_bioinformatics/.github/PULL_REQUEST_TEMPLATE.md

 #### Version Release Testing
 <!--
 -Will changes require functional or validation testing during the release?
--Do new samples need to be added to validation datasets?
-If so, please specify which samples should be added -Are there any output files that should be checked after running the version release testing?
+-Do new samples need to be added to validation datasets here: https://app.terra.bio/#workspaces/theiagen-validations/PHB_Validation_TEMPLATE?
+If so, please specify which samples should be added
+-Are there any output files that should be checked after running the version release testing?
 -->